Conjugation & verb forms: past simple (passive)

 Formation of the past simple in passive voice

 The passive forms of the simple past are derived from the past tense of the auxiliary verb ‘to be’ (i.e., ‘was’ or ‘were’) and the corresponding verb in the past participle.
 For the sake of convenience, the past participle is frequently called the 3rd form.
 This form ends in ‘-ed’ for regular verbs; the irregular ones are listed in the third column of the table of irregular verbs.
-Note that ‘did’ is never used for constructing the past simple passive of ‘to be’ compared to its active forms.
+Note that the passive always requires a form of ‘to be’ and never ‘did’!
+The auxiliary verb ‘did’, on the other hand, is only used in the active forms of the Past Simple.

 In negations and negative sentences, ‘was’ and ‘were’ are solely negated with ‘not’ and become ‘was not’ (short form: wasn’t) or ‘were not’ (short form: weren’t).
 Compare the following example sentences and the table below: